bashojs/basho/README.md

 ## Real world examples

-Count the number of occurences of a word in a string or file.
+Count the number of occurences of a word in a line of text.

 ```bash
 echo '"hello world hello hello"' | basho -j '(x.match(/hello/g) || []).length'